 After 6-weeks of doing yoga once a week showed a significant difference from the baseline to the end of the study in the perception of anxiety, with a drop by 9.6 scores.

 Another factor that researchers were measuring was mindfulness.
 Each session consists of a 30-minute meditation part.
 So the goal here was to assess how does one 30-minute meditation class, done immediately after yoga, impacts general mindfulness.

 They divided mindfulness into 5 groups.
-Here are the results after 6-week program.
+Here are the results after the 6-week program.

-The results showed that perception of mindfulness improved in every single of the group.
+The results showed that perception of mindfulness improved in every single group.

 Also, another factor that the researcher looked at was stress.
 The total scores for the perception of stress improved.
 Before the 6-week program, the baseline for stress was on average 21.8.
 After the 6-week yoga program, the stress levels went down by 7.9 points to 13.9.